dunglas/mercure/spec/mercure.md

  *  Update: The message containing the updated version of the topic.
 An update can be marked as private, consequently, it must be dispatched only to subscribers allowed to receive it.

+ *  Topic selector: An expression matching one or several topics.

  *  Publisher: An owner of a topic.
 Notifies the hub when the topic feed has been updated.
 As in almost all pubsub systems, the publisher is unaware of the subscribers, if any.
 Other pubsub systems might call the publisher the "source".
 Typically a website or a web API, but can also be a web browser.

- *  Subscriber: A client application that subscribes to real-time updates of topics.
+ *  Subscriber: A client application that subscribes to real-time updates of topics using topic selectors.
 Typically a web or a mobile application, but can also be a server.

  *  Hub: A server that handles subscription requests and distributes the content to subscribers when the corresponding topics have been updated.
 Any hub **MAY** implement its own policies on who